Haricz/dst_guide/Wigfrid_formatted.md

 	> EXPLORE

 	* you should do this at night
 	* that means you should do something productive in the morning, like crafting more traps,
 	* gathering more supplies, etc...

------ DAY 17 to DAY 19 -----
+####DAY 18 to DAY 19

 	> COLLECT
 		(!) 	berries/carrots (for fillers)